Business Credit Scores & Reports

 Just as you’d view your personal credit report to check your financial history, the same information can be reviewed for your business.
 That’s because the minute you start a business, credit bureaus begin to develop a business credit report on your company.
 They do this by scouring public records and other financial data.

-Then, when you receive a business loan or line of credit — sometimes called trade credit — information about your payment history is compiled by one of a few business credit reporting bureaus and providers, including Dun & Bradstreet, Experian, Equifax and FICO and turned into a business credit score.
+Then, when you receive a business loan or line of credit — sometimes called trade credit — information about your payment history is compiled by one or more business credit reporting agencies, including Dun & Bradstreet, Experian, Equifax and FICO and turned into a business credit score.

 Your business credit report only includes debts that are under your company’s federal tax identification number – also known as an employer identification number.
 Any personal lines of credit that you have are not listed on the report.
 This is true even for business credit cards that are still listed in your name.